-While in law school at Yale, Eric served on the board of the Yale Law Journal and as editor in chief of the Yale Journal on Regulation.
-During his undergraduate career at Stanford University, Eric was elected to Phi Beta Kappa.Show More
+Eric received his J.D. from Yale Law School, where he served on the board of the Yale Law Journal and as editor-in-chief of the Yale Journal on Regulation.
+He received his B.A. with distinction and honors from Stanford University.
+He is a member of Phi Beta Kappa.Show More

-(Northern District of California).
-Represented the world’s largest maker of DNA sequencing systems, Applied Biosystems (AB), against one of its biggest competitors, Illumina, seeking a declaratory judgment that AB’s newest DNA sequencing system did not infringe on patents held by Illumina and that the patents were invalid.
+Represented the world’s largest maker of DNA sequencing systems, Applied Biosystems (AB), against one of its biggest competitors, Illumina, seeking a declaratory judgment that AB’s newest DNA sequencing system did not infringe patents held by Illumina and that the patents were invalid.
 The patents involved biotechnology, electronics, and software elements.
-AB prevailed on a key summary judgment ruling of non-infringement on one of the four asserted claims.
-During trial, Eric eliminated one other claim as invalid, and another as not infringed.
+AB prevailed on a key summary judgment ruling of noninfringement on one of the four asserted claims.
+During trial, AB eliminated one other claim as invalid and another as not infringed.
 After a three-week trial, the jury agreed that AB’s probes did not infringe the remaining claim.
 All rulings were affirmed on appeal.

-(Northern District of California).
 Represented Hemisphere GPS in defending against patent infringement claims involving GPS technology used in agriculture.
 Trimble sought over $50 million in damages.
-Hemisphere won summary judgment of non-infringement on all asserted claims.
+Hemisphere won summary judgment of noninfringement on all asserted claims.
 As a result of this victory, only Hemisphere’s counterclaims for invalidity and inequitable conduct remained, and the case settled on favorable terms shortly before trial.

-(District of Delaware).
 Represented Altera in patent infringement action relating to field programmable gate arrays.
-The case settled on favorable terms.
+Case settled on favorable terms.